 Proposed Description: Not editable.
 This field contains the original description of the project as proposed by the grant recipient.
+This field is limited to 255 characters.

 Statement of Work: This should refer to the Statement of Work in the contract.
 It should not be the entire SOW verbatim, just a summary.